link-er/cuda_vision/README.md

 For using previous implementation of K-means with MNIST data it is needed to reshape input matrices of 28x28 to vectors (blob->Reshape command).
 The result was 0.0309 error rate.

+With argmax layer program works definitely faster with the same results of error.